rstudio/gt/README.md

 separation of concerns: you don’t have to decide how the tabular data gets transformed and structured while also worrying about aesthetics.

-While the Grammar of Tables API is still undergoing a first draft, the model for the constituent parts of a table has been tentatively put forward.
-The schematic below provides an outline of how the table components fit together.
+The model for the constituent parts of a table can be explained in part by the following schematic:

 <img src="man/figures/gt_parts_of_a_table.png">